IreneSnitko/Algorithms/README.md

 `CalculationReceiptForPurchase`-----> calculation of the receipt data and the amount of payment for the purchase

+`CalculationYourLuckyNumber`--------> calculation of the lucky number by year of birth

 `DeterminationSmallestValue`--------> determination the smallest value of three numbers

 `DigitsVerificationOfShort`---------> verification the variable `short` for the value of digits